 Your lady garden is going to be on fire.
 Even if you had a smooth delivery, your baby canon is going to be sore.
 And if you hard vaginal tearing or an episiotomy then you can multiply that pain by 10!

 The pain is indescribable.
 It’s worse than smearing hot sauce all over your vajayjay.
 And that throbbing just doesn’t seem to go away.
 It’s so bad that your flaming coochie can even keep you awake at night.

 But I have good news for you.
 Applying cold to your ravaged perineum can provide up to two hours of relief from inflammation, that burning sensation, and itchiness.
 And best of all – it’s backed by science.1

 Forget that bag of frozen peas, the best way to bring winter to your lady garden is with a perineal cold pack.
 Using one feels like this…

 Why are they called perineal cold packs?
 Because they are perfectly shaped to rest on your perineum – the vagina and anus area.

 Perineal cold packs are a postpartum party in your pants.
 And I swear by them.
-Ice packs and my peri bottle, allowed my to have a comfortable post partum healing experience.
+Ice packs and my peri bottle, allowed me to have a comfortable postpartum healing experience.
 If you are packing a hospital bag, I recommend adding a perineal ice pack to the list of items.

 Sounds good, right?
 But don’t just rush out and buy any old ice pack just yet.
 Your inflamed and swollen bits deserve the best.